 The military displays date to the Civil War with uniform buttons, photos, and a canteen belonging to the late Benjamin Thompson and donated by his great-granddaughter, Sandy Click Blanchard.
 Uniforms include the Marine Dress Blues of Tim Duck, who served from 1987-2007, and those of late U.S. Army Veterans Howard Kehoe (World War I) and Loyal Lane (World War II).
 Exhibits also feature items from The Korean War, Vietnam, Desert Storm, and Operation Iraqi Freedom.

 The clock collection, featured on the museum’s balcony, is on loan from Stanley Disher, an Edwardsburg resident since 1963, and area businessman.
-The 15 clocks are part of a collection of 55 to 60 that Disher has been purchasing for 35 years.
+The 15 clocks are part of a collection of 55 to 60 that Disher has been purchasing for several decades.
 Most are from the Northeastern United States with a few from California, Illinois, Iowa, and Wisconsin.

 Each year the museum board chooses topics of interest to the community and searches for items within the museum and from outside sources to showcase and educate.